 People come to your page to see not only your listings but who you are and whether or not you are someone they’d want to work with.
 Ryan Serhant, a pretty well-known real estate agent, likes to have fun, which is everywhere on his Instagram.
 Look at the photo above.
 Doesn’t it seem like it would be fun to look for real estate with that guy?
 Of course.

 Be sure to craft an image of a person with whom you would want to work.
 They say that polite company never discusses politics or religion at the dinner table, and you should likely keep clear of those topics on your Instagram as well.
 Have fun, post about things that can’t offend and make people excited to work with you.

 On Instagram, you should be the person who is above the noise and seems approachable to all.
 Clients come from all backgrounds, religions and political views so you want them to feel comfortable contacting you.
 If you decide to have a personal Instagram account that is separate from your professional one that addresses politics or other controversial matters, just be sure to set that account to “private” so that it is only viewable to those you invite into your circle.

 In your public account, keep the focus on things that matter to everyone when searching for a real estate agent.
 Posting about homes for sale, homes sold, open houses, events in town, new restaurants or charity events are all things people are interested in for their Realtor and don’t be afraid to add your unique take to it.
 They want someone who knows the neighborhood and can get things done and, if that comes with a fun and engaging personality, all the better.

 Posting Photos on Instagram

 The photos you post on Instagram should tell a story.
-Happy customers, lovely homes, neighborhood events and even ancillary photos should showcase perks of living in your area and your services as a top-notch way to get there.
-This one even captured the family cat exploring the home after closing.
+Happy customers, lovely homes, neighborhood events, and even ancillary photos should showcase perks of living in your area and your services as a top-notch way to get there.

 Using Captions in Real Estate Instagram Photos